designstem/projects/packaging/index.md

 1. Take an apple.
 Think about its skin, core and seeds.
 What is product and what is packaging?

 2. Do you know about a human made product having a package that is part of the product?
+Research on the internet if neccessary!

+3. What do you think about products where the package is part of the product?
+What are advantages and what are disadvantages?

 <br>